 If you’re looking for a beginner-friendly Tunisian crochet pattern, this is a great one!
 The pattern uses the Tunisian simple stitch , which is easy enough for newbies.
-It’s unlike any knit or traditional crochet stitch I have tried before and it creates a dense but flexible weave that's perfect for a winter accessory.
+The stitch is different than traditional knit and crochet stitches — it creates a dense but flexible weave.
+Stitch it up with wool for a cozy winter accessory, or give cotton yarn a try for a warm-weather version.

 What you need: